|

 Training Group role – The role of Training Group member is to work to the task of each event in the roles that have been selected.
 The different events provide opportunities for working in, and learning from, member or consultant roles with staff and members.
 They will be able to experience leadership, followership, and representative roles and to study their relationship with authority, responsibility and change from their position as a subsystem within the Conference.
 They will be able to study the roles offered to them both consciously and unconsciously, as well as the roles they themselves take up and allocate to others.

-Role of Staff
+top of document Role of Staff

 Staff have specific roles throughout the Conference as delegated by the Director.
 Firstly, they act collectively as Management.
 In so doing, they take responsibility for managing the boundaries of task, time and territory, so that members may work on the different activities and engage in the primary task of the Conference.